Lucasamorales/Algorithms-/README.md

 The repository is organized by categories such as sorting algorithms, data structures, dynamic programming, etc. Here's what each directory typically includes:

 -   Code: A Python script implementing the algorithm.
--   README: An explanation of the algorithm, its use-cases, and its runtime and space complexities.
+-   README: An explanation of the algorithm and its runtime and space complexities.